MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/manage/admin-controlled-migration-policy.md

 ---
-title: Policy for Admin-Controlled Migration to New Outlook for Windows
+title: Policy for Admin-Controlled Migration to new Outlook for Windows
 description: Describes how to migrate users to the new Outlook for Windows using admin-controlled policies.
 author: JanelleMcIntosh-MSFT
 ms.author: janellem